lester-liam/CSIT314-SIM2025Q2-TehSiewDai/README.md

 ![collage-showcase.jpg](https://i.ibb.co/60ygHbcG/collage-showcase.jpg>)

-This project is part of CSIT314 - Software Development Methody Module, it aims to develop a system for C2C Freelance Home Cleaners Service that acts as a platform to connect freelance home cleaners with homeowners.
+This project is part of CSIT314 - Software Development Methodology Module, it aims to develop a system for C2C Freelance Home Cleaners Service that acts as a platform to connect freelance home cleaners with homeowners.
 The service will support various key features and functionalities such as: